niteshraj2310/Agroforestry/README.md

-## Why are skeletons so calm?
-Because nothing gets under their skin.
+## Why did the A go to the bathroom and come out as an E?
+Because he had a vowel movement.